Three Mile Island Nuclear Generating Station: Emergency zones and nearby population

-Electricity Production
+Electricity production

 During its last full year of operation in 2018, Three Mile Island generated 7,355 GWh of electricity.
 In that same year, electricity from nuclear power produced approximately 39% of the total electricity generated in Pennsylvania (83.5 TWh nuclear of 215 TWh total), with Three Mile Island Generating Station contributing approximately 4% to the statewide total generation.
-In 2021 the state of Pennsylvania generated approximately 241 TWh total electricity.
+In 2021 electrical generating facilities in the state of Pennsylvania generated approximately 241 TWh of total electricity.

 Three Mile Island Unit 1

 The Three Mile Island Unit 1 is a pressurized water reactor designed by Babcock & Wilcox with a net generating capacity of 819 MWe.
 The initial construction cost for TMI-1 was US$400 million, equal to $ billion in 2018 dollars.
 Unit 1 first came online on April 19, 1974, and began commercial operations on September 2, 1974.
-TMI-1 is licensed to operate for 40 years from its first run, and in 2009, was extended 20 years, which means it could have operated until April 19, 2034.
+TMI-1 was licensed to operate for 40 years from its first run, and in 2009, its license was extended by 20 years, which means it could have operated until April 19, 2034.

 TMI-1 had a closed-cycle cooling system for its main condenser using two natural draft cooling towers.
-Makeup water was drawn from the river to replace the water lost via evaporation in the towers.
-Once-through cooling with river water is used for the service water system which cools auxiliary components and removed decay heat when the reactor was shut down.
+Makeup water was drawn from the river to replace the water lost via evaporation in the cooling towers.
+Once-through the cooling towers, river water was used in the service water system, cooling auxiliary components and removing decay heat when the reactor was shut down.
 On February 17, 1979, TMI-1 went offline for refueling.
-It was brought back online on October 9, 1985, after public opposition, several federal court injunctions, and some technical and regulatory complications - more than six years after it initially went offline.
+It was brought back online on October 9, 1985, after public opposition, several federal court injunctions, and some technical and regulatory complications – more than six years after it initially went offline.

-Unit 1 was scheduled to be shut down by September 2019 after Exelon announced they did not receive any commitments for subsidies from the state, rendering Exelon unable to continue operating the reactor.
-TMI-1 was shut down on September 20, 2019.
+Unit 1 was scheduled to be shut down by September 2019 after Exelon announced they did not receive any commitments for subsidies from the state, rendering Exelon financially unable to continue operating the reactor.
+TMI-1 was shut down on September 20, 2019, but may be brought back.
+The CEO of Constellation Energy, the owner of Unit 1, says the reactor is in "excellent shape," and estimated that it would go online within three years of committing to a restart.
+As of 2024 Constellation is conducting tests for a potential decision to reopen.